Thukyd/azure-search-openai-hackathon/README.md

 ### How to deal with data which is not a PDF?

-This part was mentionend in the
+This part was mentionend in the live session and the slides.
+In case you need a deeper dive, look at the provided sources.

-### Converting webpages to PDFs
+#### Converting webpages to PDFs

 - Quick option is to save the webpage as PDF.
 Look in the slides of the Hackathon for more details and links.